githarshhh/githarshhh/README.md

 # 💫 About Me:
-<b><i>I am an undergraduate from Jabalpur , Madhya Pradesh.
+<b><i>I am an udergraduate from Jabalpur , Madhya Pradesh.
 I have interest towards Web3 and Blockchain Technology.
 Also I like to solve coding questions on various platforms.</i></b><br>

 # 🌐 Socials: